 You never discuss why you feel disconnected in the relationship or talk about ways to reconnect with a spouse.
 Rather than talking or going on a date night, you and your partner only misunderstand each other and that’s causing the communication gap between you to widen.

 3. Your partner has emotionally checked out

-You are feeling no emotional connection with your husband because your husband has checked out of the marriage emotionally.
+You may be feeling no emotional connection with your husband because your husband has checked out of the marriage emotionally.
 Or perhaps your wife has given up on the marriage in her mind, and it seems like there’s a larger rift growing between you two every single day.
-If you feel the relationship is worth saving then you would make every effort to emotionally reconnect with your husband or wife and make him/her believe in your future together.
+If you feel the relationship is worth saving, you’ll make every effort to emotionally reconnect with your husband or wife and make him/her believe in your future together.

 4. There is sex but no intimacy

 You have sex but you do not make love anymore.
 You just give in to your biological needs but there is no intimacy when you are in each other’s arms.
-You feel the disconnection in the relationship the moment you make out.
+You might even feel the disconnection in the relationship the moment you make out.
 A lack of intimacy during the time emotions should be running high signals a major need to reconnect with your spouse sexually.
 It wouldn’t even be too unheard of if yours has turned into a sexless marriage.

 5. You do not resolve conflicts